 Delays mean missing filing or payment deadlines.
 It’s better to do it as soon as you can.

 Give yourself plenty of time because any mistakes could cost you dearly.
 If you are self-employed you should register as soon as you start your business.

 How do I register for Self Assessment?

-If you’ve never filed online to HMRC before, you need to register with them for an activation code.
-This takes a bit of time because HMRC posts out the code, so this reinforces the need to register without delay as any hold-ups may well cost you.
+If you’ve never filed online to HMRC before, you need to register for an activation code.
+This takes a bit of time because HMRC posts out the code, so it reinforces the need to register without delay.

 If you’re not sure how to get a code (known as a Unique Taxpayer Reference, or UTR) you need to visit this website https://www.gov.uk/log-in-file-self-assessment-tax-return